celestialdb/celestial/docs/Example.md

   * usePutTaskStatusMutation(): Performs a PUT on /task/status
   * useDeleteTaskMutation(): Performs a DELETE on /task

-Since the colors and status collections don't have update endpoints, no mutation hooks are generated for these collections either.

 > Notice the pattern between the names of the hooks and their corresponding endpoints.
 Read more [here]().

+Since the colors and status collections don't have update endpoints, no mutation hooks are generated for these collections either.

 ## Default Selectors

 Data fetched from the API calls is provided to the application using **Selectors**.
 Selectors is RTK's functionality to perform computations.
 You can think about them as functions.
 Read more about Selectors [here]().

 Three selectors are generated for each **collection** of endpoints.
-Celestial groups endpoints into **collections** based on the server resource each endpoint accesses.
+Celestial requires that endpoints be grouped into **collections** based on the server resource each endpoint accesses.
 For ex. `/tasks` and `task/color` endpoints are grouped into the `tasks` collection; and `/colors` and `/colors/color_id` (if this endpoint existed) are grouped into the `colors` collection.
 Read more about collections [here]().

-// Add a note

 For the ToDo app, the following default selectors are generated: